 (a) The records meet evaluation timelines established in subsection (7) of this section; and

 (b) The records contain the developmental evaluation information required by subsection (5)(b) of this section.

-(7) If there is a recent medical or developmental evaluation available, as required by subsection (5)(b) of this section, it shall be used to determine eligibility if the evaluation was performed within:
+(7) If there is a developmental evaluation available, as required by subsection (5)(b) of this section, it shall be considered as part of the child’s eligibility if the evaluation was performed within:

 (a) Three (3) months prior to referral to First Steps, for a child under twelve (12) months of age; or

 (b) Six (6) months prior to referral to First Steps, for a child between twelve (12) months of age and three (3) years of age.

 (8)(a) A child referred to the First Steps program who was born at less than thirty-seven (37) weeks gestational age shall be evaluated and assessed using an adjusted gestational age to correct for prematurity, unless the child is twenty-four (24) months of age or older at the time of the referral.